microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/Update-MgIdentityGovernanceAccessReviewDefinitionInstanceDecision.md

 ```

 ### -AppliedDateTime
-The timestamp when the approval decision was applied.
+The timestamp when the approval decision was applied.00000000-0000-0000-0000-000000000000 if the assigned reviewer hasn't applied the decision or it was automatically applied.
 The DatetimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $select.